minicstudio/lunar-hosted-payment/README.md

 ## Introduction
 This package provides a Stripe payment gateway integration for Lunar PHP.
 It allows you to handle payments seamlessly using Stripe's API, including creating payment intents and managing transactions.

+This package provides a Stripe payment gateway integration for Lunar PHP.
+It allows you to handle payments using Stripe's API by creating payment sessions with customizable payloads, and retrieveing existing ones.

 ## Features
 - Stripe payment gateway integration
 - Support for card payments